Perfect rainy day reading: a column I wrote four years ago about Halloween Harris Style.

 Friday, October 14, 2005

-This afternoon on my KMOX show, I talked to Neil Cavuto, Fox News anchor and author of "Your Money or Your Life."
+Here's my conversation with Neil Cavuto, Fox News anchor and author of "Your Money or Your Life."
 Since he was once an intern in the Jimmy Carter administration, we compared the energy crisis of the late 1970s with the current high cost of gasoline and natural gas.
 We also discussed the current state of homeland security in light of the recent security scare/hoax in New York City, why he's turned his back on Wall Street, and whether America is really as polarized as the media (talk radio and talk television) present it.
 I also pressed him on whether he and Rupert Murdoch would be announcing a Fox Business News Channel soon to compete with CNBC.
-Listen to the conversation here.

 Wednesday, October 12, 2005

 Last year, Jon Stewart went on CNN's "Crossfire" and fired some serious shots at the show and its hosts, Tucker Carlson and Paul Begala.
 That video became one of the most widely-seen clips on the internet (more people saw it online than on TV), and precipitated the death of "Crossfire."

 Now, Stewart has lashed out at the print media -- in particular, magazines -- and once again did it on their turf.
 Stewart was the headliner at a Magazine Publishers of America event, "Laughing Matters: Magazines Celebrate Humor," along with the editors of Vanity Fair, Time, Cosmopolitan, and Men's Health.

 Although he was paid $150,000 for his appearance, that didn't keep Stewart from taking aim at the editors and their magazines.
 According to reporter Myrna Blyth,